renzodamgo/CHiME9-ECHI/docs/training.md

 ## Training

-The training loop will create a dataloader which loads the data above, and then defines a model to train with the given training parameters.
+The training loop will create a dataloader which loads the data above and then defines a model to train with the given training parameters.
 There are multiple configs associated with this stage, stored in `configs.train`: